-Language learning is what I really enjoy doing and writing about.
-And, whereas Critical Infrastructure for Children is an utterly practical book designed to boost job creation and opportunity, any language program has the opportunity to elevate the experiences of all students.
-After teaching and studying languages with total intensity for seven years, and casually for fourteen years, I know that every language learner can experience success and a great deal of joy.
-Below are a few questions and answers on the subject.
+I call myself “the Language Guy” because language learning is what I really enjoy doing and writing about.
+Whereas Critical Infrastructure for Children was written as a response to need, language learning is what I enjoy.
+Good programs have the ability to elevate the experiences of students.
+After teaching and studying languages with total intensity for seven years, and casually for fourteen, I have a little knowledge.

-I like my students to learn to write sentences like “the table is big” or “The table is small”, over and and over.
-They need the building blocks first.
+Example: I like my students to learn to write sentences like “the table is big” or “The table is small”, with lots of different variations.
 Five or so sentences per class and maybe five for homework is good enough.

 Easy Readers Reading is the best way to reinforce what has been learned, as it allows for the kind of repetition students need.
 The problem is that most students never get the vocabulary to read books effectively, which is the reason for easy readers.
 However, with the books of Blaine Ray and others , it’s possible for students to begin reading at a vocabulary of 300 words.
 This is in contrast to what is needed to read normal books, which is around 1500 or so.
 Once students can begin to read, they get the huge number of repetitions they need to truly know the language.

 Below: The first stamp of the United Nations.
 I used to collect UN stamps, and some enjoy the spirit of cultural appreciation contained in it.